adsharma/adsharma.github.io/_posts/2025-01-03-agentic-transpilers.md

 In this [hello-wuffs.py](https://github.com/py2many/py2many/blob/main/tests/cases/hello-wuffs.py) example code, we could use the transpiler for `class parser` and a code LLM for the [rest of the code](https://gist.github.com/adsharma/c29ec0445752407b8c7b26b803cc54d8) to translate `pytest` to `tokio::test`.
 The resulting code should be more robust/correct than using either approach by itself.

-Please note that in this example, the code LLM took the liberty to completely rewrite `parse_u32`, change types, use a library function.
+Please note that in this example, the code LLM took the liberty to completely rewrite `parse_u32`, change types, and use a library function.
 With some luck the code may be correct and pass unit tests also.
 But that's if you're lucky and the LLM is not hallucinating.
 Using py2many or a similar implementation is a much better bet.

 But for the rest of the code, this LLM outperformed py2many.